Mobile menu

 • Unexplained hypoglycemia, or low blood sugar, can be a sign of malabsorption related to celiac disease and should be investigated, particularly in small children.

-There is no increased risk for patients with type 2 diabetes (formerly known as adult onset diabetes) and celiac disease.
+There is no increased risk of developing celiac disease in patients with type 2 diabetes (formerly known as adult onset diabetes).

 Free Resources from Breakthrough T1D